pang-apps/pang-apps-monitor-mysqlmariadb/README.md

-# prever-apps-monitor-mysqlmariadb
+# pang-apps-monitor-mysqlmariadb
 Mysql and Mariadb monitoring application for Traffic, Queries per second, Reads/Writes per second and more.
-You can monitor and access your database using prever.io cloud web service on mobile, tablet and Laptop anywhere.
+You can monitor and access your database using pangdata.com cloud web service on mobile, tablet and Laptop anywhere.

 ## Screen shot
 ###### Realtime monitoring ######